 Hearing what you have written being read by an objective third party helps you to listen equally objectively.

 When you do, you pick up areas for improvement or rewrite.
-You realise there are facts you might have left out or thoughts come to mind which didn’t, when you read it yourself.
+You might notice you have left out an important fact.
+Or thoughts come to mind which didn’t, when you read it yourself.

 4. Know your purpose for writing

-You see, when potential clients declare “send me a proposal!” my purpose for writing that proposal is not to just to give them a proposal.
+Consider this…when a potential client declare “send me a proposal!” my purpose for writing that proposal is not just to give them a proposal.

 My purpose for writing is to show them that I understand their problem, I have the solution and I am the only person who can solve their problem.
 In other words, I am writing to sell myself.

-I feel so strongly about this that I have reduced the process to a series of steps which you can use to write a really awesome proposal to help you win more business fast.
+I feel so strongly about this that I have reduced the process to a series of steps which you can use to write a really awesome proposal so that your purpose is to win more business fast.

 That’s life.